-There is not a rule in Oklahoma regulations that says a person needs an official diagnosis of Alzheimer’s, or related disease like frontotemporal, vascular, or Lewy body dementias, in order to move into memory care.
+You do not have to have an official diagnosis of Alzheimer’s or dementia, in order to move into memory care.
 Dementias are hard to diagnose; expensive tests like PET brain scans are necessary, and symptoms change and vary depending on the individual.

-Unlike many other states, Oklahoma does not have a minimum square footage requirement for residents’ bedrooms.
-Regulations simply say that the design must be appropriate for the mental and physical disabilities of people who live there.
+Oklahoma does not have a minimum square footage requirement for residents’ bedrooms.
+Regulations say that the design must be appropriate for the mental and physical disabilities of people who live in it.
 The maximum number of people allowed in one bedroom is two.
-There needs to be a bathroom for every four people living in an assisted living center.
+There needs to be a bathroom for every four people living in an assisted living facility.

-There is no staff-to-resident ratio in Oklahoma assisted living, except to say that there must always be enough people working to satisfy the particular needs of every single resident, and someone on staff must be awake at all times, including through the night.
-Any staff providing socialization, or leading activities including exercise, must be qualified through training.
+There is no staff-to-resident ratio in Oklahoma assisted living.
+There must always be enough people to support the needs of every resident and someone who is awake at all times, including the night.
+Any staff providing socialization, or leading activities including exercise, must go through a training classification.
 Employees who work directly with residents must be trained in first aid and CPR.
 An administrator responsible for operations must be designated at every center.
-Administrators are certified and/or licensed by the state, and must have 16 hours of continuing education annually.
+Administrators are licensed by the state and must have 16 hours of continuing education annually.

 Assisted living homes must give at least 30 days notice before an eviction, except when there is a threat to safety.
 Unlike other states, Oklahoma regulations do not require the residence to help find a new home for someone who is being evicted.
-The reasons a person can be evicted include:
+A person can be evicted because:

-– Need for care is greater than what the residence can provide
+– The need for care is greater than what the residence can provide

 – Physical or chemical restraints become necessary